etesync/etesync-dav/README.md

 6. Restart `etesync-dav`

+### SSL in non-macOS applications

+Some applications, above all, web browers (Firefox, Chrome, ...) manage certificates themselves, rather than relying on the mechanisms the operating system provides.
+But `etesync-dav-certgen` and the instructions above only make the operating system trust the self-signed certificate.
+If you want to use SSL to connect to `etesync-dav` using such applications, you need to make them trust the self-signed certificate.

 ## iOS

 By default, iOS only syncs events 30 days old and newer, which may look as if